2019 Edition — California Employer Health Benefits

 The California Employer Health Benefits Survey is a joint product of CHCF and the National Opinion Research Center (NORC) at the University of Chicago.
 The survey was designed and analyzed by researchers at NORC and administered by National Research.

-The full report, all the charts found in the report, and a data file are available for download below.
+The quick reference guide and data file are available for download below.
 These materials are part of CHCF’s California Health Care Almanac, an online clearinghouse for key data and analyses describing the state’s health care landscape.
 See our entire collection of current and past editions of California Employer Health Benefits.